-B. Basic Results on Asset Integration for Representative Agents made.
-Table 3 shows initial maximum likelihood estimates of the utility function (3').
-We assume initially that every adult Dane in our sample has the same ordinal preferences over w and y (when there is no risk), as well as the same coefficient r, to provide a simple starting point.
-The coefficient r is estimated precisely, as is the parameter $\omega$ reflecting the weight attached to wealth.
+B. Basic Results on Asset Integration for Representative Agents

+We now employ the full sample of 442 Danes, and all of the 60 binary choices each of them made.
+Panel A of Table 2 shows maximum likelihood estimates of the utility function (3').
+We assume here that every adult Dane in our sample has the same ordinal preferences over w and y (when there is no risk), as well as the same coefficient r; an online appendix considers estimates for each individual.
+The coefficient r is estimated precisely, as is the parameter ω reflecting the weight attached to wealth.
 We find that the weight attached to wealth is virtually zero, and statistically not different from zero.
 This is a fundamental result, since it means that the PAI specification collapses to the NAI specification in this pooled estimation, and we reject the FAI hypothesis.
 It also means that it is virtually impossible, for sensible economic reasons, to identify the substitutability between w and y.
-We find an estimate of $\varrho$ of 0.89, implying an estimate of $\sigma$ of 6.37, but since there is virtually no weighted wealth to substitute with, these values have little economic meaning.
+We find an estimate of ρ of 0.89, implying an estimate of ρ of 9.1, but since there is virtually no weighted wealth to substitute with, these values have little economic meaning.